ViniciusH97/OverTheWire/Bandit/level_0.md

 password: bandit0
 ```

-Visualizando o conteúdo do arquivo `readme`:
+Visualição do conteúdo do arquivo `readme`:

 ```bash
 ls